Mars079/be-the-hero/README.md

-Be the Hero é um projeto guiado pela equipe da <a href="https://rocketseat.com.br/">Rocketseat</a> na edição de número 11 do evento "Semana Omnistack".<br>
+Be the Hero is a web and mobile project based around the RESTful principles, originally developed by the awesome <a href="https://rocketseat.com.br/">Rocketseat Team</a> during their course "Semana Omnistack 1".
-O evento é realizado com o intuito de introduzir desenvolvedores a poderosa stack Javascript (Node, React e React Native) através do desenvolvimento de uma aplicação disponivel tanto na WEB quanto em dispositivos movéis.<br>
+The event served as a introduction to the powerful Omnistack (Node, React JS, React Native, MongoDB)